 Not included: Primary removal labour (panel detachment, racking dismantling).
 Inverter removal and disposal.
 Foundation reinstatement or ground restoration.
 Contractor margin.
 These are additional cost items that reduce the net recovery position beyond the figure shown.

-BOP scrap prices: Fastmarkets and Argus Scrap Markets assessed prices, March 2026.
+BOP scrap prices: Fastmarkets and Argus Scrap Markets assessed prices, April 2026.
+LME reference points: copper ~$9,700/t; aluminium ~$2,650/t (April 2026).
 Panel disposal costs are planning-assumption ranges only — no publicly quoted tariff schedule exists for any market.
 Use the disposal cost slider to select your working assumption within the range for your market.

 | Material / cost | UK · £ | EEA · € | US · $ | AU · A$ |